February 26, 2016 at 9:42 am #3890

 The Science of Sustainable Cyclic and Automating Economies

-Transition Economics is the Science of profiting from Automation and from the resetting of social and economic policy that compensates for the normal phases of our recurring 60-year Capitalist Economies.
+Transition Economics is the Science of profiting from the resetting of social and economic policy and from Economic Injectors – like Renewable Automation and Foreign Debt, which are designed to compensate for the normal Late Capitalism phase of our recurring 60-year Capitalist Economies.

 Fully 72% of global economies are in a Collapse trending today.
-Transition Economics (TE) offers an important teaching and learning framework that explains that this is perfectly normal and correctable.
+Transition Economics (TE) offers an important teaching and learning framework that explains scientifically, even statistically, that this is perfectly normal and correctable.

 Transition Economics is critical today too – because our economies have run their normal course and are no-longer sustainable by the status-quo policies that worked so well at the start of a new boom cycle in the 1950s.
-Per the normal cyclic behaviour of 60-year repeating Capitalist Economies over these past 4000 years, our economy will Collapse into bedlam unless status quo bends to permit a responsible resetting to take place.
-To pre-order Transition Economics, click here.
+Per the normal cyclic behaviour of 60-year repeating Capitalist Economies – over these past 4000 years, our economy will Collapse into bedlam unless we bend status quo to permit a responsible economic reset to take place.
+To read Transition Economics, click here.

-Failing this transition, economies continue right on to Collapse until either new wealth, or until wars and revolutions reset the cycle by distributing wealth forcefully.
+Failing this Transition, economies continue right on to Collapse – until either “new wealth” (the California Gold Rush ended the Great Depression of 1835 for one example), or wars / revolutions / populism / dark ages & plagues reset the economic cycle by distributing wealth forcefully.

 Its not fate that delivers cycles into inequity and eventual collapse; its simply the inevitability that results from Capitalism’s unsustainable compounding interests, year-over-year expectation of exponential increasing profits, housing bubbles and similar.
-These cycles must be reset responsibly – or society collapses into revolution under the weight of inequity.
-Its normal, correctable, and we can also discuss strategies to proactively prevent this collapse and maintain a sustainable capitalism indefinitely.
+These cycles must be managed and reset responsibly – or society collapses into revolution under the weight of inequity.

 Today, we live in a K-Wave Winter; a Global Depression.
 If we all simply call it what it is, then we can begin to leverage the lessons of history that tell us to transition to the guaranteed incomes and spending-power-restoring policies that put our buying power at useful levels again.
 The exact steps to resetting an economy are described in the book Transition Economics book step-by-step – read about TE-Mature Policy here.